-The mission of the Humanities, Arts and Society Project is to establish a worldwide movement of artists whose creative work will demonstrate the impact of the arts and of creativity on society, promote global understanding and collaboration, and contribute to the debate within the humanities regarding universal issues.
+The mission of the Humanities, Arts and Society Project is to establish a worldwide movement of artists, scholars and project holders whose creative work and ideas will demonstrate the impact of the arts and of creativity on society, promote global understanding and collaboration, and contribute to the debate within the humanities regarding universal issues.

-The Humanities, Arts and Society Project starts with the premise that transformations of societies and of nature are based on human actions, and human actions are based on cultural, social, and ethical schemes of knowledge, interpretation, and awareness.
+The Humanities, Arts and Society Project starts with the premise that transformations of societies and their important impact on nature are based on human actions, and human actions stem from cultural, social, and ethical schemes of knowledge, interpretation, and awareness.
 Dealing successfully with issues of the humanities and of the environment requires people to learn and to understand their locally embedded lives and their influences in a global context.
 Acting appropriately on a local level presupposes global consideration and understanding.
 Global understanding becomes a new human condition.
 It necessitates bridging the gap between local acts and global acts.

 Artists from all regions of the world must develop multidisciplinary cooperation with fields of research and the sciences, in the following spheres: The arts as tools in innovation, invention, evolution, and progress; The arts as tools in education, knowledge, and awareness; The arts as tools in practical and sustainable development; The arts as tools in critical thinking, revolution, and resistance; The arts as tools to fight all forms of discrimination.